powerlang/powerlang-js/README.md

 # Getting Started

+Until we have a CI set in place, you have to clone this repo and build the whole thing.

+## Building

     # fetch the code, generate interpreter and image, fetch js dependencies
     git clone git@github.com:melkyades/powerlang-js.git
+    cd powerlang-js
     make all
     npm install

+**NOTE:** The makefile is not complete yet, so make step fails.
+After make ends (with error), you need to do the following manually in Pharo:

+1 - open the generated bootstrap image with:
+     cd powerlang
+     ./pharo-ui bootstrap.image

+2 - load the Powerlang-JS package using Iceberg (the repo should already be configured and show up as '.').

+3 - execute `JSTranspiler transpilePowerlangInterpreter` to generate the js files of the interpreter 4 - debug the test `PowerlangJSTest>>#test010WriteKernelAsJSON`, and when it halts, manually inspect the generated json file and save it as `powerlang-js/kernel.json`.

 ## Evaluating Smalltalk code using nodejs
     $ node cli.js --eval "1 tinyBenchmarks"